expo/expo/docs/pages/build-reference/troubleshooting.md

 If you have followed the advice here, you're now in a good position to describe your issue to other developers and get some help.

+### How to ask a good question

 Join us on [Discord](https://chat.expo.dev) or the [forums](https://forums.expo.dev) get help from the Expo team and the community.

-When you ask your help, be sure to share the following information:
+When you ask for troubleshooting help, be sure to share the following information:

 - **A link to your build page**.
 This can only be accessed by your team or Expo employees.
 If you'd like to share it more publicly, take a screenshot.
 If you'd like to share it more privately, send an email to secure@expo.dev and mention that in your help request on chat or forums.
 If you are performing this build locally with `eas build --local`, you may omit this, but please indicate this fact.
 - **Error logs**.
 Anything that you suspect may be related to your build or runtime error.
 If you can't provide this, please explain why not.